Computational-Plant-Science/ml_smart_release/README.md

 Input image requirement:

-Plant top view image captured by any RGB camera, prefer a black background with stable illumination environment.
+Plant top view image captured by any RGB camera, preferably with a black background and with a constant illumination environment.

+stance
 ![Optional Text](../main/media/SPAD_imaging.png)

 Setting up plants

     1. Place one plant in one tray.
     2. Use black color mesh to cover the soil.
-    3. Place the maker object on the left corner of the tray.
+    3. Place the maker object in the left corner of the tray.
-    4. Prefer the plant did not grow out of the boundaries of the tray.
+    4. Prefer the plant not to grow out of the boundaries of the tray.

 ![Optional Text](../main/media/camera.jpg)
-Setting up camera
+Setting up the camera

     1. The camera lens should be parallel to the plant surface to capture an undistorted top view.
     2. The plant object should be in the center of the image and within the focus of the camera lens.
-    3. The depth of field should cover the different layers of the plant leaves.
+    3. The depth of the field should cover the different layers of the plant leaves.
     4. Higher resolution (e.g., an 8-megapixel camera produces a file size that is 2448 x 3264 PPI) is suggested to acquire clear and sharp image data.